-The Graduate Certificate Program in Judaic Studies at the University of Michigan is a comprehensive course of study for Ph.D. students in LSA departments and professional schools across campus who want to acquire an interdisciplinary grounding in their area of expertise through organized interactions with graduate students and faculty in other areas.
-The Graduate Certificate Program in Judaic Studies builds upon the graduate courses offered by faculty affiliated with the Frankel Center for Judaic Studies and integrates them into a coherent cluster.
+The Graduate Certificate Program in Judaic Studies at the University of Michigan is a comprehensive course of study for Ph.D. students in LS&A departments and professional schools across campus who want to acquire an interdisciplinary grounding in their area of expertise through organized interactions with graduate students and faculty in other areas.
+The Certificate builds upon the graduate courses offered by faculty affiliated with the Jean and Samuel Frankel Center for Judaic Studies and integrates them into a coherent cluster.

-Upon completion of the program participants will receive a printed graduate certificate from the Rackham School of Graduate Studies as well as formal recognition on their University of Michigan transcripts.
+Upon completion of the program, participants will receive a printed graduate certificate from the Rackham Graduate School as well as formal recognition on their University of Michigan transcripts.

 Graduate Program Requirements

-This program requires fifteen-hours of course work that will provide multidisciplinary perspectives on Judaic Studies consisting of the following.
+This program requires fifteen (15) credits of course work that will provide multidisciplinary perspectives on Jewish Studies consisting of the following: